sclab-io/sclab-io.github.io/docs/history/01-SCLAB Studio SaaS.md

 * [#242] AI Agent
 * [#243] GPT4.1 모델 지원
 * [#218] Modified the text on the login screen and removed the explanation
+* [#218] Added a tab to check the final SQL query in the DB Agent
+* [#218] Added syntax highlight feature for DB Agent and Union Syntax

 ## Release v1.0, 2025-04-12
 ### New Features